 - Yogurt starter cultures

-- Yogurt maker / yogurt maker
+- Yogurt maker / Yogurt-Preparer

 Mix the boiled coconut milk with the rest of the coconut milk.

 Now add the yoghurt starter cultures (according to the instructions for 1 liter) to the mixture and stir well.
 The mixture should never be warmer than 38 °C, otherwise the yoghurt cultures will die.
-(Important: the temperature depends on the cultures, for some a temperature between 43-45 °C is recommended – follow the instructions on the package!)
+(Important: The temperature depends on the cultures, for some a temperature between 43-45 °C is recommended – follow the instructions on the package!)